ashutoshmjain/gita/src/mathuraChap11.md

 It was late morning when Fairy woke up.
 Angel was still sleeping though he was expected to be at work by noon.
 She came down to grab a coffee to find her Friend grinding the fresh beans.

 When did you wake up - asked the Fairy.
 She had insisted the Friend to stay back last night.
 It was almost one am when they reached home and there after both of them kept talking about `Matsya`.
-Angel had a hard time not sleeping on the steering wheel and he had slipped into his bedroom before two of them finished the VR session on the back seat.
+Angel almost passed out on the steering wheel but for  the constant reminders to keep his eyes open.
+And as soon as the chariot announced the arrival, he slipped into his bedroom before two of them even finished the virtual session on the back seat.
 The Friend could have gone back to her place.
 It was only a 15 minutes flight for her new flying machine but unfortunately flying was prohibited from one am to four am.
 It seems the air traffic systems were updated every night.
 The system was capable of live updates but you need to be extra cautious when you are talking about thousands of chariots flying around.
 The other option was to self drive while keeping the eyes open on the steering wheel.
 She was definitely not in a position to stay awake for another one and half hours on the wheel.
-Though they ended up talking for at least two more hours.
+Though they ended up talking for at least two more hours in the living room with a round of hot tea and cookies.

 Good morning everyone - they heard the Angel - hope you two slept well last night !